xanthospap/autobpe/doc/products.rst

   * **CODwwwwd.ERP.Z**
     Daily final Earth rotation parameter files, IERS format

-* Also ... available !
+* Also available !

   ERPs generated for the igs REPRO2 campaign.
 These are available via the igs ftp server, in two versions:

     #. **cf2wwww7.erp.Z** from (CDDIS)/repro2/wwww/, and
     #. **co22wwww7.erp.Z** from (CDDIS)/repro2/wwww/

-The function used to download an erp file from CODE's remote server is :func:`bernutils.products.pyerp.getCodErp`.
+The function used to download a CODE-generated erp is :func:`bernutils.products.pyerp.getCodErp`.

 +-------------------+--------------------+-------------------------------------+---------------------------------------------+